1. What is Facebook Customer Feedback Score?

 Basically, if your score is either 0 or 1, then your ads will no longer be displayed on Facebook or Instagram.
 This shows that you have a high degree of negative feedback, so you’re probably violating the advertising terms and conditions.
 You can use the feedback tool developed by Facebook to keep track of your score.

-3. What are the recommendation on improving your Customer Feedback Score?
+3. What are the recommendations on improving your Customer Feedback Score?

 3.1 Facebook Page Optimization